greenelab/deep-review/sections/08_methods.md

 Revised specific sub-sections or supervised drafting one or more sub-sections: A.K., D.D., D.J.H., L.K.W., M.H.S.S., Y.P., Y.Q.
 Drafted sub-sections, edited the manuscript, reviewed pull requests, and coordinated co-authors: A.G., C.S.G..

+### Competing Interests

+A.K. is on the Advisory Board of Deep Genomics Inc.
+E.F. is a full-time employee of GlaxoSmithKline.
+The remaining authors have no competing interests to declare.

 ### Acknowledgements

 We gratefully acknowledge Christof Angermueller, Kumardeep Chaudhary, Gökcen Eraslan, Michael M. Hoffman, Mikael Huss, Bharath Ramsundar and Xun Zhu for their discussion of the manuscript and reviewed papers on GitHub.
-We would like to thank Zhiyong Lu for revisions to the text that were not captured on GitHub as well as GitHub users aaronsheldon, swamidass, and traversc who contributed text but did not formally approve the manuscript.
+We would like to thank Zhiyong Lu for revisions to the text that were not captured on GitHub as well as GitHub users aaronsheldon and swamidass who contributed text but did not formally approve the manuscript.
 Finally, we acknowledge funding from the Gordon and Betty Moore Foundation awards GBMF4552 (C.S.G. and D.S.H.) and GBMF4563 (D.J.H.); the National Institutes of Health awards